Bmeshanko/Data-Structures/README.md

 # Data-Structures

-With this project, I intend to get a basic understanding of fundamental data structures, as well as expand my horizons beyond the Java + C curriculum that is taught to freshmen at Purdue University.
-I will create a file/class representing each of the data structures I choose.
+With this project, I intend to form a Library of Data Structures that can be used for other important topics.

+I will mainly be writing this Library in Java, but occasionally I will use Python or C++ in order to represent certain Data Structures.
+- In the future, I plan to use this Library to help solve complicated projects.
+For example, I will use the Tree structure in order to
+- design and implement certain O(nlogn) Sorting Algorithms.